Gerray History, Family Crest & Coats of Arms

 Early Origins of the Gerray family

-Norfolk where one of the first records of the name was Guericus, Gueri who was listed in the Domesday Book of 1086.
-CITATION[CLOSE]
+The surname Gerray was first found in Norfolk where one of the first records of the name was Guericus, Gueri who was listed in the Domesday Book of 1086.

 Early History of the Gerray family